All Episodes

 I mean, the same people that missed the biggest story of their lives and got everything else wrong.

-The same people that wake up every second, every minute, every every conscious, if you can even call it conscience conscious hour of every day hating Donald Trump.
+The same people that wake up every second, every minute, every conscious, if you could even call it conscience, conscious hour of every day, hating Donald Trump.

 McConnell reminded senators that their questions must be in writing and will be submitted to the Chief Justice John Roberts.